twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 > **new IotaWalletConnector**(`options`): [`IotaWalletConnector`](IotaWalletConnector.md)

-Create a new instance of IotaWalletConnector.
+Create a new instance of IOTA Wallet Connector.

 #### Parameters